withastro/astro/.changeset/little-hornets-give.md

 "astro": minor
 ---

-Astro now allows to create your know i18n middleware:
+Adds a new i18n routing option `manual` to allow you to write your own i18n middleware:

 ```js
 import { defineConfig } from "astro/config"